vmware/ansible-collection-alb/docs/avi_controllerproperties.rst

                   - Time to wait for the scaled out se to become ready before marking the scaleout done, applies to apic configuration only.
                 </div>
                                 <div style="font-size: small">
-                  - Unit is sec.
+                  - Field deprecated in 21.1.1.
                 </div>
                                 <div style="font-size: small">
-                  - Default value when not specified in API or module is interpreted by Avi Controller as 360.
+                  - Unit is sec.
                 </div>
                                             </td>
         </tr>